SungardAS/aws-services-federation/README.md

 ## How To Setup a CodePipeline

-- First, create a S3 Bucket where the deployment files will be uploaded with following below naming convention. *(You can use a different convention, but you need to add a permission for the CodeBuild to access this S3 bucket)*.
+- First, create a S3 Bucket where the deployment files will be uploaded with below naming convention. *(You can use a different convention, but you need to add a permission for the CodeBuild to access this S3 bucket)*.

   >